How Many People are Getting Bariatric Weight Loss Surgery?

-Statistics also show a significant increase in bariatric surgeries.
+As stated previously statistics show a significant increase in bariatric surgeries.
 Statistics also show that:

-34.2% of the bariatric surgeries were Roux-en-Y gastric bypass procedures
+34.2% of the bariatric surgeries were Roux-en-Y gastric bypass procedures,

-42.1% of the surgeries involved gastric sleeves,
+And, 42.1% of the surgeries involved gastric sleeves,

-6% were revisional surgery procedures
+in addition, 6% were revisional surgeries

 Bariatric Weight Loss Surgery: What Are The Latest Options?